BaM-tools/RBaM/README.md

         xtra=xtraModelInfo(object=controlMatrix)) # use xtraModelInfo() to pass the control matrix
 ```

-All set\!
+All set!
 The function BaM can now be called to estimate parameters.
+This
-This will run a MCMC sampler and save the result into the workspace.
+will run a MCMC sampler and save the result into the workspace.

 ``` r
 BaM(mod=M,data=D)
 ```

 MCMC samples can now be read.
-There are 2 MCMC files:
+There are 2 MCMC files: ‘Results_MCMC.txt’
-‘Results\_MCMC.txt’ contains raw MCMC simulations and is hence quite
+contains raw MCMC simulations and is hence quite big.
-big.
-‘Results\_Cooking.txt’ contains ‘cooked’ simulations, i.e. after
+‘Results_Cooking.txt’ contains ‘cooked’ simulations, i.e. after
 ‘burning’ the first part of iterations and ‘slicing’ what remains, and
 may be favored in most cases.
 Functions `mcmcOptions()` and
 `mcmcCooking()` allow controlling MCMC properties.